 For some drivers, roundabouts are high-pressure traffic circles that require a snap decision about something you don't completely understand: your exit.
 To replace the stress with giggles, make it standard operating procedure to take a 360-degree, case-out-your-options exploratory circuit.
 Discuss the exits with your navigator, go around again if necessary, and then confidently wing off on the exit of your choice.

 Whenever possible, avoid driving in cities.
-London even assesses a congestion charge — about $13 per day — to drive in the city center (see www.cclondon.com).
+London even assesses a congestion charge — about $18 per day — to drive in the city center.
 It's best and less stressful to begin your driving experience away from big cities, so try renting your car in a smaller town.
 A pleasant scenario for a Britain itinerary would be to start your trip in a small town such as Bath, rent a car when leaving Bath, explore Britain at your leisure by car, then drop off the car in York, and take the train into London, where you can rely on the excellent public transportation system.

 Outside of the big cities and the motorways (freeways), British and Irish roads tend to be narrow.
-Adjust your perceptions of personal space.
+Adjust your perceptions of personal vehicular space.
 It's not "my side of the road" or "your side of the road."
 It's just "the road" — and it's shared as a cooperative adventure.
 In towns, you may have to cross over the center line just to get past parked cars.
 Sometimes both directions of traffic can pass parked cars simultaneously, but frequently you'll have to take turns — follow the locals' lead and drive defensively.
 On rural roads, locals are usually courteous, pulling over against a hedgerow and blinking their headlights for you to pass while they wait.
-Return the favor when you are closer to a wide spot in the road than they are.
+Return the favor when you're closer to a wide spot in the road than they are.